-The St. John’s Online database provides open access transcriptions of all marked and unmarked burials registered in the parish of St. John’s, Parramatta, beginning with the first recorded burial in January 1790: the burial of James Magee.
-As such, this database is a companion to the earlier Goodin-Dunn inventory of marked graves at St. John’s Cemetery rather than a substitute.
-At present, registered burials are available to 1855, with more burial data due for release at regular intervals.
+The St. John’s Online “Burials” dataset provides open access transcriptions of all marked and unmarked burials registered in the parish of St. John’s, Parramatta, beginning with the first recorded burial in January 1790: the burial of James Magee.
+At present, registered burials are available to 1860, with more burial data due for release at regular intervals.
 The database is currently browsable by name only, but the release of additional browsing and search features that will assist you with your use of this resource is imminent.

 The transcriptions of the St. John’s parish register entries contained within this database were completed voluntarily by Dr. Michaela Ann Cameron between 2015 and 2020 over thousands of hours, with the intention that these transcriptions would be freely accessible to the public but also, when possible, would generate donations to support the conservation efforts of the local community group, the Friends of St. John’s Cemetery, Parramatta.